-- 1. A guard [g], where g is a Boolean expression g is assumed when the transition is triggered. - 2.
-A program statement S S is executed when the transition is triggered.
+1. A guard [g], where g is a Boolean expression - g is assumed when the transition is triggered.

+2. A program statement S - S is executed when the transition is triggered.
 S can be a sequence of statements, but loop constructs are not allowed.

-To simplify the presentation and logic of transitions, we can add intermediate choice points (forks) to branch the transition.
+To simplify the presentation and logic of transitions, we can add intermediary choice points (forks) to branch the transition.
 However, joins and cycles between choice points are not allowed.
-The transitions described by the tree are all the paths in the tree, from the start situation to some end situation.
-A choice point in the tree can be seen as a conditional branching statement.
+Transitions thus form trees where each branch acts as an if-statement.

 It should be noted that the nesting semantics of invariant diagrams that apply to situations do not apply to transitions.
-The program state is not required to satisfy any situation while executing a transition, even if the arrow itself is drawn inside a situation box.
-In general, any situation that does not have an incoming transition is considered an initial situation.
-Conversely, we will consider a situation without outgoing transitions a terminal situation.
+The program state does not have to satisfy the situation invariant while executing the transition.

+In general, any situation that does not have an incoming transition can be considered an initial state.
+Conversely, we will consider situations without outgoing transitions terminal states.

 To prove the correctness of a program described by an invariant diagram, we need to prove consistency and completeness of the transitions, and that the program cannot start an infinite loop.
-A transition from situation $I_1$ to situation $I_2$ using program statement S is consistent if and only if $I_1 \Rightarrow wp.S.I_2$ where wp is Dijkstra's weakest-precondition predicate transformer [17].
-The program is complete if there is at least one enabled transition in each state, with the exception of terminal situations.
+A transition from situation $I_1$ to situation $I_2$ using program statement S is consistent if and only if $I_1 \Rightarrow wp.S.I_2$ where wp is Dijkstra's weakest-precondition predicate transformer [15].
+The program is complete if there is at least one transition with an enabled guard in each state, with the exception of terminal states.
 We show that a program terminates by providing a variant, a function which is bounded from below and which is decreased by every cycle in the diagram.
-In the summation example the variant is indicated in the upper right corner of the situation box.
+In the summation example the variant, n - k, together with its lower bound ,0, is written in the upper right corner of the situation box.

-The notion of correctness for invariant diagrams is further discussed in Section 4 where we consider formal verification of SOCOS programs.
-For a more general treatment of invariant diagrams and invariant based programming we refer to [1].
+The notion of correctness for invariant diagrams is further discussed in Section 4 when we consider formal verification of SOCOS programs.
+For a more general treatment of invariant diagrams and invariant based programming we refer to [6].